Lucy (1799 ship): Career

 Lucy first appeared in Lloyd's Register (LR), in 1799.

-1st slave voyage (1799–1800): Captain Daniel Vaughn sailed from Liverpool on 16 August 1799.
-He acquired captives in New Calabar and he brought them to Trinidad, where he arrived on 16 May 1800.
+1st voyage transporting enslaved people (1799–1800): Captain Daniel Vaughn sailed from Liverpool on 16 August 1799.
+In 1799, 156 British vessels left Britain bound on voyages to transport enslaved people; 134 left from Liverpool.

+Vaaughn acquired captives in New Calabar and he brought them to Trinidad, where he arrived on 16 May 1800.
 Lucy sailed from Trinidad for Liverpool on 16 June, and arrived there on 29 August.
 She had left Liverpool with 31 crew members and had suffered 12 crew deaths on her voyage.

 Thomas Hodgson, Jr and his son, Ellis Leckonby Hodgson, the new owners of Lucy, were leading Liverpool slave traders.
 They maintained a factory at Iles de Los (1790, 1794, & 1799–1809), and at Cape Mount and Bassa (1801–1802).

-2nd slave voyage (1801–1802): Captain John Olderman sailed from Liverpool on 26 April 1801.
-He commenced acquiring captives at Gorée on 19 June.
+2nd voyage transporting enslaved people (1801–1802): Captain John Olderman sailed from Liverpool on 26 April 1801.
+In 1800, 133 British vessels left Britain bound on voyages to transport enslaved people; 120 left from Liverpool.

+Olderman commenced acquiring captives at Gorée on 19 June.

 In early June 1801 Colonel Fraser, the commander of the British forces at Gorée, requested Olderman's assistance as Olderman commanded the only armed vessel on that part of the coast.
 Fraser had received intelligence that there was a Spanish vessel at Senegal part of whose crew had mutinied, and with the help of captives that she had embarked, had seized the ship and killed the officers.
 Fraser was concerned that French Captain Renaud, who was at Senegal, intended to arm the Spanish vessel as soon as she had landed her cargo and sail her as a privateer against British interests.
 Fraser cobbled together a force under an Army captain named Lloyd that sailed to attack the vessel in the unarmed government schooner at Fraser's disposal, apparently with Lucy providing armed support.
 The expedition was successful in that it was able to set fire to the Spanish vessel, whose crew had abandoned it as the British approached in boats.
 There were no British casualties in the operation.

 Olderman died on 24 June in an insurrection by his captives.
 Captain John Smith replaced Olderman as master on Lucy and she arrived at Demerara on 25 December.
 There she sold the captives she had acquired.
 She sailed from Demerara on 6 March 1802 and arrived back at Liverpool on 25 May.
 She had left Liverpool with 28 crew members and had suffered 11 crew deaths on her voyage.